 Fats are one of three macronutrients essential to human life and make up a large part of our bodies.
-We wouldn’t be able to absorb vitamins A, D, E or K without fat in our diets.
-Healthy fats, such as extra virgin olive oil, can even help you fight stress, improve mood swings, decrease mental fatigue and can actually help you manage your weight.
+Without fats, we wouldn’t be able to absorb vitamins A, D, E or K. But not all fats are created equal.
+Healthy fats, such as extra virgin olive oil, can help you fight stress, improve mood swings, decrease mental fatigue and can actually help you manage your weight.
 While fat in general gets a bad reputation, not all fats are bad, (in fact they are good), you just have to make the right choices!
 Harvard School of Public Health recommends some healthy fat intake; as a rule of thumb, out with the bad, in with the good.

 Extra Virgin Olive Oil

-The FDA says eating 2 tablespoons of olive oil a day may reduce the risk of heart disease, due to its monounsaturated fat content.
-Extra virgin olive oil also contains polyphenols which act as antioxidants, reducing the oxidative stress throughout your body.
+According to the FDA, 2 tablespoons of olive oil a day may reduce the risk of heart disease because of its monounsaturated fat content.
+Along with this heart-healthy fat, extra virgin olive also contains phenols which act as antioxidants, reducing the oxidative stress throughout your body.
 A small amount of Omega-3 and Omega-6 fatty acids are also present in extra virgin olive oil, which are essential for brain health.
-Vitamin E (also known as tocopherols), which is great for skin health, is also found in extra virgin olive oil.
-Many health benefits associated with the consumption of extra virgin olive oil have been discovered, more of which are outlined below.
+Many other benefits are associated with the consumption of extra virgin olive oil.
+Cooking with extra virgin olive oil is an easy way to add the health benefits of a heart-healthy oil and add flavor to your dish, whether you’re using extra virgin olive oil for salad dressing, or sautéing.

 Our hearts naturally begin to deteriorate with age.
 Spanish researchers recently discovered that endothelial function of the arteries in the elderly can be improved by the consumption of monounsaturated fats, such as extra virgin olive oil.